 This case is before the court upon defendant's unopposed motion for an extension of time to file pretrial motions.
-Defendant is charged with distribution of crack cocaine and conspiracy to do the same.
-He is detained pending trial.
+Defendant is charged with possession with intent to distribute crack cocaine within 1000 feet of a public school.
+To the court's knowledge, this is not a complex or unusual case.
+Defendant is detained pending trial.